 - Have you been hospitalized over the past 12 months due to your diabetic condition?

-In addition to answering the questions on the application for coverage and the additional condition-related questions, you will likely be required to take a medical examination prior to your application for coverage being approved.
+You will likely be required to take a medical examination prior to your application for coverage being approved.
 This typically entails meeting with a paramedical professional either in your home or another convenient location.
 The exam lasts for approximately 30 minutes.
-The paramed will take a blood pressure and a heart rate reading, as well as a blood and a urine sample.
+The paramed takes BP readings, and has you give them a urine and blood sample.

 There are no medical exam policies available for diabetics, but you should try to get the medically underwritten policy done first to see if you can qualify for less expensive premiums.